avaframe/AvaFrame/docs/moduleCom2AB.rst

         Topographical variables for the calculation of :math:`\alpha`

-The snow avalanche runout distance is calculated using a statistical model based on data collected for real avalanches ([Lied_1980]_, [Bakkehøi_1983]_ and [Wagner]_).
+The snow avalanche run-out distance is calculated using a statistical model based on data collected for real avalanches ([Lied_1980]_, [Bakkehøi_1983]_ and [Wagner]_).
 An equation of the following type is fitted to the data:

 .. math::